-Memorable Manitobans: John Reginald McMillan (1905-?)
+Memorable Manitobans: John Reginald “Reg” McMillan (1905-1991)

-Birth registration, Manitoba Vital Statistics.
+Birth and marriage registrations, Manitoba Vital Statistics.

 1911 Canada census, Automated Genealogy.